progrium/busybox/README.md

-# progrium/busybox
+# busybox

-This might not be the smallest Busybox container (4.8MB), but it has [opkg](http://wiki.openwrt.org/doc/techref/opkg), which means you can *very easily* install other [common packages](http://downloads.openwrt.org/snapshots/trunk/x86_64/packages/) while keeping the image footprint size to a minimum.
+This might not be the smallest Busybox container (4.8MB), but it has [opkg](http://wiki.openwrt.org/doc/techref/opkg), which means you can *very easily* install other [common packages](http://downloads.openwrt.org/snapshots/trunk/x86_64/packages/) while keeping the image size to an absolute minimum.

+The convenience of `apt-get install` but for Busybox!

 ## Using and installing packages

-This image is meant to be used as a base image for Busybox-based containers.
+This image is meant to be used as the base image for Busybox-based containers.
 It includes glibc, uclibc, and opkg with an easy-to-use wrapper for installing packages from your Dockerfiles:

 	FROM progrium/busybox
 	RUN opkg-install curl bash git